articblush/nvim/README.md

  ----

-This is a port of [Articblush Colorscheme](https://github.com/articblush) for neovim using lua as backend for this.
+This is a port of [Articblush Colorscheme](https://github.com/articblush) for Neovim using lua as backend for this.

 ![demonstration](./misc/demonstration.png)